openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 publication opportunities are the same for all authors.
 Both the anonymity of the authors and the reviewers are guaranteed thanks to the double-blind principle.
-For many established scientists at top universities “real” competition under these conditions would be a nuisance.
+For many established scientists at top universities, “real” competition under these conditions would be a nuisance.
 After all, why did one work hard for a lifetime only to be subject to the same conditions as any newcomer?
 The critical debate on the peer-reviewed process discussed in the journal Nature in 2007, however, clearly showed that in practice the anonymity of the process for established scientists is rare.
 They know each other and know in advance which papers by colleagues or by scientists associated with them will be submitted.
-In expert networks, maintained in research seminars, new papers are presented to each other, which successfully undermines the anonymity of the peer-review process.
+In expert networks maintained in research seminars, new papers are presented to each other, which successfully undermines the anonymity of the peer-review process.

 This fact can clearly be seen when looking at the origin of scientists who publish in top journals.
-For example, a study of the top five journals in economics (Frey et al., 2009, p 153) shows that of the 275 articles published in 2007, 43 percent originated from scientists working at only a few top American universities (Harvard, Yale, Princeton, MIT, Chicago, Berkeley, Stanford).
+For example, a study of the top five journals in economics (Frey et al. 2009, p.
+153) shows that of the 275 articles published in 2007, 43 % originated from scientists working at only a few top American universities (Harvard, Yale, Princeton, MIT, Chicago, Berkeley, Stanford).
 The professors of these universities are basically set as authors and the rest must then go through an arduous competition for the few remaining publication slots.
-What George Orwell noted in his book “Animal Farm” applies also here:
+What George Orwell noted in his book “Animal Farm” can be paraphrased:
 All authors are equal but some are more equal than others.

 ### Revenge of frustrated experts